Herman Kahn

-Herman Kahn (February 15, 1922 – July 7, 1983) was an American physicist and a founding member of the Hudson Institute, regarded as one of the preeminent futurists of the latter part of the twentieth century.
+Herman Kahn (February 15, 1922 – July 7, 1983) was an American physicist and a founding member of the Hudson Institute, regarded as an eminent futurist of the latter part of the twentieth century.

 He originally came to prominence as a military strategist and systems theorist while employed at the RAND Corporation.
-He analyzed the likely consequences of nuclear war and recommended ways to improve survivability during the Cold War.
-Kahn posited the idea of a "winnable" nuclear exchange in his 1960 book On Thermonuclear War, for which he was one of the historical inspirations for the title character of Stanley Kubrick's classic black comedy film satire Dr. Strangelove.
+There, he analyzed the likely consequences of nuclear war and recommended ways to improve survivability during the Cold War.
+Kahn posited the idea of a "winnable" nuclear exchange in his 1960 book On Thermonuclear War, for which he was one of the historical inspirations for the eponymous character of Stanley Kubrick's classic black comedy film satire Dr. Strangelove.
 In his commentary for Fail Safe, director Sidney Lumet remarked that the Professor Groeteschele character is also based on Herman Kahn.

 Kahn's theories contributed to the development of the nuclear strategy of the United States.

 Early life and education

 Kahn was born in Bayonne, New Jersey, as one of three sons to Yetta (née Koslowsky) and Abraham Kahn, a tailor.
 His parents were Jewish immigrants from Poland.
 He was raised in the Bronx, then in Los Angeles following his parents' divorce in 1932.
 He grew up in poverty in Los Angeles and his mother depended upon social assistance to support her children.

 Raised Jewish, he later identified as an atheist.
 Kahn graduated from Fairfax High School in 1940 and enlisted in the United States Army in May 1943, serving during the Burma campaign in World War II in a non-combat capacity as a telephone lineman.
-He did not see action in World War Two.
+He did not see combat during the war.